michellechlin/michellechlin.github.io/_posts/2020-02-27-Notes-To-Self-CSS-1.md

 `overflow` specifies what happens if content overflows an elements's box

-`clearfix` works well as you want to control the margins and padding
+`clearfix` works well when you want to control the margins and padding

 `::after` is pseudo-element